Last Updated on

 Hong Kong has a card system, the Octopus Card, comparable to London’s Oyster Card, which you credit with money for public transportation, but you can also pay with it in shops like 7-11.
 You also top up your Octopus Card at a 7-11 stores, or at an MTR (subway) service center.
 Note that you pay a HK$50/US$6.45 deposit on the card – don’t forget to get it back before leaving Hong Kong.

 Accommodation is without the doubt the most expensive aspect of a trip to Hong Kong.
-Hotels start at around $110 for a comfortable 3* hotel, and you can find good hotel deals for less than $200.
+Hotels start at around US$110 for a comfortable 3* hotel, and you can find good hotel deals for less than $200.
 My tip: do your research beforehand and take advantage of cheaper rates – you can find some incredible hotel deals by booking online.My first trip to Hong Kong was made pretty miserable by the poor accommodation choices I had made (and by not booking anything in advance for the entire duration of my trip, leaving me with very few and very bad hotels to choose from when I had to move hotels).
-Make your stay comfortable with one of the best hotels in Hong Kong which you can find on online discount websites.
 I stayed in Kowloon on my first visit, but enjoyed staying in Central more, which I did during my second visit.
 I also found the hotels to be nicer in Central.

-If you’re on a very tight budget and plan on using hostels, expect to pay US$25 – 28 for a dorm bed or $60 for a private room in a hostel.
+If you’re visiting Hong Kong on a shoestring, expect to pay US$25 for a dorm bed in a hostel, or US$50 for a private room.

-Street food is the least expensive option in Hong Kong – for a proper meal in a restaurant I paid as much in Hong Kong as I’d pay in the U.S. A cup of coffee is around US$3, a latte around US$6 (that’s in a nice coffee shop, not at McDonald’s!)
+Street food is the least expensive option in Hong Kong – for a proper meal in a restaurant I paid as much in Hong Kong as I’d pay in the U.S. A cup of coffee is around US$3, a latte around US$6 (that’s in a nice coffee shop, not at McDonald’s!).
 A large americano at Starbucks is HK$27/US$3.48), and if you’re lucky enough to find a cheap meal, it’s going to set you back at around US$10.
 Whenever I treated myself to a nice meal, I easily spent US$20+ on a main dish and a drink.Cheap local fast food chains are Café de Coral and Maxim’s MK – you can get a meal here for less than US$5 and they have English menus.
 A meal at McDonald’s starts at around HKD30 (around US$4).
 A beer in a bar / restaurants starts at US$7, a glass of wine at around US$10.
 Beer and wine in a 7-11 convenience store or supermarket are much more affordable.
-Tap water is drinkable, so don’t spend money on bottled water.Have you been to Hong Kong?
+Tap water is drinkable, so if you’re visiting Hong Kong on a shoestring, there is no need to spend money on bottled water.Have you been to Hong Kong?
 If you have any budget tips, feel free to share them in the comments below!